-RCSLT has identified promoting and supporting the implementation of inclusive communication as a priority area for action in the RCSLT strategic plan, 2015-2018, with a new position paper published in September 2016.
+Promoting and supporting the implementation of inclusive communication is a priority area for action in the RCSLT strategic plan, 2015-2018, with a new position paper (PDF) published in September 2016.

 Our aim is to highlight:

-- professional, regulatory, legal and human rights reasons why you have a responsibility, wherever you work, to promote and support its implementation at individual, service and population levels
+- Professional, regulatory, legal and human rights reasons why you have a responsibility, wherever you work, to promote and support the implementation of inclusive communication at individual, service and population levels.

 - Inclusive communication in the context of speech and language therapy

 - National standards, frameworks and guidance